Click a question below to show or hide the answer.

 A more positive prognosis may be attributed to prenatal sonogram technology continuing to improve and becoming more routine, allowing doctors to diagnose many cases of ARPKD prior to birth.
 Accordingly, the birth of an affected child is better planned so the necessary specialists can be alerted.
 Importantly, the doctors are able to discuss with the parents what they should expect once the baby is born, advising them that the infant may need a breathing tube, may require dialysis, may have severe liver disease, and will require multiple evaluations and treatments to deal with associated complications.

 What causes ARPKD?

 In recessive disorders such as ARPKD, the child must inherit a copy of the disease gene from each parent in order to be affected.
 Since the parents each have only one copy of the disease gene, they do not have the disease and are referred to as "carriers."
-Parents carrying the ARPKD gene have a 25 percent chance that each child with have ARPKD.
+Parents carrying the ARPKD gene have a 25 percent chance that each child will have ARPKD.
 There is also a 50 percent chance the child will not have ARPKD but will be a carrier of the disease.

 What is the kidney problem in ARPKD?

 In ARPKD patients, small cysts form in the last section of the nephron called the collecting tubule.
 A cyst is a balloon-like widening of the tubule.
 In ARPKD, the abnormality always involves both kidneys.
 Due to the numerous nephrons with small balloon-like dilatations, the kidneys can become quite enlarged.
 In addition, the normal function of the collecting tubule is disrupted.
 In the normal kidney, the collecting tubule fine-tunes the amount of water and acid in the tubular fluid so that the body retains an appropriate amount of water and eliminates excess amounts of acid.
 In ARPKD patients, the cystic collecting ducts cannot retrieve water efficiently, causing much more urine production than in children with normal kidneys.